 I feel like my next big hurdle is to expand that enjoyment and comprehension to nonfiction texts.
 As a reader, I also prefer fiction books, but I realize that it is critical for my students to be able to read and comprehend nonfiction texts.
 I love using my social studies and science curriculum to teach nonfiction reading strategies.
 I have found that many of my students struggle with academic vocabulary, and I’ve spent a great deal of time researching ways to improve this area.

-the best parts of the game is that there is very little preparation required.
+One of my students’ and my favorite ways to practice academic vocabulary is through a game called Mile-a-Minute.
+One of the best parts of the game is that there is very little preparation required.
 All you need is a projector and vocabulary slides (I use PowerPoint) and you’re ready to go!

 In the example below, Earth Science is the category and the words listed below are terms I want my

 This is an example of a social studies slide for Ancient Greece.

 This game is very similar to the game “Taboo”.
 You will need to assign each student a partner (my students sit in groups of 4, so I just pair up students who sit beside each other).
 Tell one partner to face the projector’s screen and one partner to face the opposite direction.
 As soon as students are ready, display a vocabulary slide and tell students to begin.
 The partner facing the screen should immediately tell their partner the category and try to get their partner to say all of the terms on the screen by providing clues such as definitions, synonyms, and antonyms.
 They cannot spell, give rhyming words, or say any of the words on the list, and of course NO PEEKING.
 You can either give